TOUR/CRUISE

 395 km / 245 miles

-Today you’ll be in the area of the largest national park in Western Europe: Vatnajokull National Park.
+Today you’ll be in the area of Western Europe’s largest national park: Vatnajökull National Park.
 First, you’ll drive past the largest single lava flow in the world in recorded history, Eldhraun.
-You’ll also cross over vast sand plains created by glacial washes.
-Visit the majestic Skaftafell area of Vatnajokull National Park, named after Europe’s largest glacier.
-The area is ringed by glaciers offers good winter hiking possibilities.
+Visit the majestic Skaftafell area of Vatnajökull National Park, named after Europe’s largest glacier.
+The area is ringed by glaciers and is very scenic.
 You can even join a guided hiking tour taking you onto a glacier, an unforgettable experience.
-Continue to the shimmering icebergs of Jokulsarlon Glacier Lagoon.
+Continue to the shimmering icebergs of Jökulsárlón Glacier Lagoon.
 Nearby is the Diamond Beach, which has become quite famous in the social media community.

-Thorbergur Cultural Centre honors one of Iceland’s beloved authors, Thorbergur Thordarson.
-The center’s building resembles a giant shelf of books, a unique photo opportunity.
+–Þorbergur Cultural Centre honours one of Iceland’s beloved authors, Þorbergur Þórdarson.
+The centre’s building resembles a giant shelf of books, a unique photo opportunity.
 The Hali restaurant has become famous among Icelanders for its traditional Icelandic specialties, especially its arctic char (trout) sourced from a nearby farm.
+The daytime menu has soups, salads, sandwiches, light main courses,and homemade cakes.
+The evening menu has soups, salads, main courses featuring seafood and locally-sourced lamb and beef, and traditional Icelandic desserts.

-If you’re itching for barbecue and a cold beer the Smidjan Brugghus in Vik specializes in their own craft beer, along with other Icelandic labels.
-Enjoy slow-cooked barbecued ribs, pulled pork, burgers, and legendary french fries “possibly made by unicorns.”
+-If you’re itching for barbecue and a cold beer, the Smiðjan Brugghús in Vík specialises in their own craft beer, along with other Icelandic labels.
+Their barbecue and grill items include slow-cooked barbecued ribs, pulled pork, and great burgers.

 Optionals: